Wheest/wheest.github.io/_posts/2022-05-27-intel_dynamic_cpu_linux.md

 **Update 2022-11-08**

 Recent updates to components such as the BIOS and the kernel have allowed me to control the CPU and fan pressing `Fn + l` to set the fan/CPU on energy saving mode (which lowers the noise while also throttling the CPU).
-This can be reverted by pressing `Fn + h`, which sets performance mode.
+This can be reverted by pressing `Fn + h`, which sets the fan/CPU to performance mode.
-I will leave my original description of the steps I took prior to this, which may be valuable if you still have issue.s
+I will leave my original description of the steps I took prior to this, which may be valuable if you still have issues.

 **Original post**